Leonora O'Reilly

-Leonora O’Reilly (February 16, 1870 – April 3, 1927) was an American feminist, suffragist, and trade union organizer.
-O'Reilly was born in New York state, raised in the Lower East Side of New York City.
+Leonora O'Reilly (February 16, 1870 – April 3, 1927) was an American feminist, suffragist, and trade union organizer.
+O'Reilly was born in New York state, raised on the Lower East Side of Manhattan in New York City.
 She was born into a working-class family and left school at the age of eleven to begin working as a seamstress.
-Leonora O’Reilly’s parents were Irish immigrants escaping the Great Famine; her father, John, was a printer and a grocer and died while Leonora was the age of one, forcing her mother, Winifred Rooney O’Reilly, to work more hours as a garment worker in order to support Leonora and her younger brother.
+Leonora O'Reilly's parents were Irish immigrants escaping the Great Famine; her father, John, was a printer and a grocer and died while Leonora was the age of one, forcing her mother, Winifred Rooney O'Reilly, to work more hours as a garment worker in order to support Leonora and her younger brother.